Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

    - :kbd:`Shift-LMB` -- Open the file externally (selected in :doc:`/preferences/file`).
    - :kbd:`Alt-LMB` -- Open the directory externally (using the system's file manager).
 Cancel
-   Cancels the Open or Save file selection and closes the File browser :kbd:`Esc` or by using the *Back to Previous* in the Info editor header.
+   Cancels the Open or Save file selection and closes the File Browser :kbd:`Esc` or by using the *Back to Previous* in the Info editor header.